l3uddz/traktarr/README.md

 `root_folder` - Root folder for TV shows.

-`tags` - assign tags to shows based the network it airs on.
+`tags` - Assign tags to shows based the network it airs on.
 More details on this below.

 `url` - Sonarr's URL.